Message Broker Comparison

 message_retention_period: 1209600

 Operational Impact: Misaligned partition counts in Kafka cause consumer starvation during rebalancing.
 RabbitMQ bindings add routing overhead; keep exchange graphs flat.
-SQS FIFO queues throttle throughput to 300 TPS per message group ID without batching.
+SQS FIFO queues cap throughput at 300 TPS per message group ID without batching; use SendMessageBatch (up to 10 messages per call) to approach the 3,000 TPS limit with batching enabled.

 Delivery Guarantees and Reliability Semantics